-Realization of the artistic concept in the disclosure of the musical-figurative idea of the work;
+Realization of the artistic concept in revealing the musical and image idea of the work;

 The performances of the contestants will be evaluated on a 60-point system for each criterion, and the final result will be the arithmetic mean of the individual evaluations of the jury members.
 The results will be announced at the end of the competition.